 Renovations were completed, and Utah Community Action officially launched the Central Kitchen.
-What started as a pilot program serving 300 meals a day has turned into a social enterprise serving more than 4,000 meals per day to our Head Start children and various other children in the community.
+What started as a pilot program serving 300 meals a day has turned into a social enterprise serving more than 850,000 meals per year to our Head Start children and other children in the community.

 The primary goal of the Utah Community Action (UCA) Head Start Central Kitchen is to control the quality of food provided to Head Start children.
 The full initiative consists of a central kitchen that provides affordable, high-quality meals and snacks that are served in an environment that emphasizes modeling of healthy eating and providing positive reinforcement and education about new foods.

 Equal Opportunity Provider